AmbDav/frontend-nanodegree-mobile-portfolio/README.md

 ##Changes Made

 ###Loading the Page
+Run Grunt

-In order to open th epage simply double click on index.html.
+In order to open the page simply double click on index.html.
 Click through the links.

 ###Portfolio Page
 1. Inline all CSS